The following infographic from Opentext highlights the importance of CIOs focussing more on strategy:

 As social media usage in marketing has grown, knowledge of its effective use has been imperfect and this has resulted in some embarrassing and sometimes humourous episodes.

 Price Chopper, a US supermarket, tried to silence one of their critics with negative results:

-A number of celebrities supported a campaign based on their fans paying money to charity to resurrect them from “digital death” which embarrassingly failed to attract significant interest.
-The first video here announces their campaign:
+A number of celebrities supported a campaign based on their fans paying money to charity to resurrect them from “digital death” which embarrassingly failed to attract significant interest:

 Groupon’s Superbowl ads were widely recognised as being in bad taste and quickly withdrawn: